gricci2/Async-FIFO-AXI/README.md

 # Async-FIFO-AXI

 This project implements an asynchronous FIFO with an outer AXI module.
+The FIFO is able to use two separate clock signals, a write clock signal and a read clock signal, to transfer data through its memory in a First-In First-Out order.
+AXI handshake signals of `Valid` and `Ready` are used on both upstream and downstream sides of the AXI wrapper module to ensure standardized communication.
+Internal pointers are Gray Coded for safe transition of the multi-bit counters.
+Lastly, two flip-flops were used for each clock domain to synchronize the other Gray-coded pointer in an attempt to mitigate metastability.

 <p align="center">
   <img src="async_fifo_axi_schematic.png" alt="FIFO Block Diagram 1" width="700">
 </p>

+## Signal Definition

 Here is a list of the ports of the top level AXI wrapper module:
 - `reset` : resets the FIFO